Early next week we’ll be releasing a newly designed confirmation email for participants who register for events via ChronoTrack Live.

 We know: you’re a race director, not a marketer.
 Your passion is in the sport, not in PR.
 But even the most seasoned race directors could use a little event marketing know-how to help communicate their vision and grow their event.
 Marketing opportunities on the Internet are changing all the time.
 So it’s a good idea to keep your ideas current or you’ll get lost in the endurance event abyss.

 Luckily for you, we have a few people on our team who know about marketing AND race planning – and they’ve put together a free guide on the ins and outs of event marketing and public relations just for you!
 In this 9-chapter guide, you’ll discover the basic, but extremely valuable, tools and tactics you need to pump some marketing juice into your event.
 And the great part about it is that many of the tactics in the guide don’t require a whole lot of money.
 Just some time, a little bit of elbow grease, and some patience and you’ll start to see your event numbers grow.
 Continue Reading

-This is the first blog in our four-part series on how to plan a turkey trot.
+This is the last blog in our four-part series on how to plan a race around the Thanksgiving holiday.
+Read on or catch up on what you missed in Part 1, Part 2, and Part 3.
 You can download the full guide to plan a turkey trot here.